microsoft/BotFramework-WebChat/samples/19.a.single-sign-on-for-enterprise-apps/README.md

    -  `GET /api/github/oauth/callback` will handle callback from GitHub AD OAuth
    -  `GET /api/github/settings` will send GitHub OAuth settings to the React app
    -  It will serve React app as a static content
-   -  During development-time, it will also serve the bot server via `/api/messages/`
+   -  During development-time, it will also serve the bot server via `/api/messages`
       -  To enable this feature, add `PROXY_BOT_URL=http://localhost:3978` to `/web/.env`
+      -  This will forward all traffic from `https://a1b2c3d4.ngrok.io/api/messages` to `https://localhost:3978/api/messages`

 # Overview